DP-3T/dp3t-sdk-backend/README.md

 Depending on the key-size and the algorithm and/or if you are using the `PemReader`, you may need to add [BouncyCastle](https://www.bouncycastle.org/) (c.f.
 [Export/Import regulations](https://crypto.stackexchange.com/questions/20524/why-are-there-limitations-on-using-encryption-with-keys-beyond-certain-length)).

 > Note that the `KeyFactory` class provides a `getInstance(String algorithm, String provider)` overload as well (e.g. you need larger key sizes provided by `BouncyCastle`).
-You can essentially exchange `ECDSA` and `RSA` whenever you like.
+You can essentially exchange `EC` and `RSA` whenever you like.
 For production use, please make sure that you double check the key specifications.
 The two files provided just use the default parameters, which may or may not be sufficient for your use case.

 ### Build
 The `maven-toolchains-plugin` is used to provide the maven compiler with the correct toolchain.
 So you may need to add a `toolchains.xml` file to your `~/.m2` maven config folder (or remove the plugin from the `pom.xml`).
 Here is an example for a mac environment.
 Make sure to replace `<jdkHome>` with the path to your `JAVA_HOME`.